e-zk/cpass/README.md

 ## status

-Currently there is only support forLinux and *BSD (X11), Windows and WSL2, because these are the operating systems I use daily.
+Currently there is only support for Linux and *BSD (X11), Windows and WSL2, because these are the operating systems I use daily.

 cpass is still very much a work in progress, there is still much to be done.